hakuhodo-technologies/scope-rl/docs/documentation/tutorial.rst

     .. grid-item-card::
         :img-top: ./images/bias_step_per_trajectory_tis.png

-        Bias with varying number of step_per_trajectory
+        Bias with varying the trajectory length

     .. grid-item-card::
         :img-top: ./images/variance_step_per_trajectory_tis.png

-        Variance with varying number of step_per_trajectory
+        Variance with varying the trajectory length

     .. grid-item-card::
         :img-top: ./images/mse_step_per_trajectory_tis.png

-        MSE with varying number of step_per_trajectory
+        MSE with varying the trajectory length

 ..
 TIS tends to have less bias than DM, and the bias decreases as the trajectory length :math:`T` increases.